 DP30 Objectives Outcome Targets Biodiversity and Ecological Coherence HA1 Increase tree planting levels and woodland cover within the CSGN By 2050, woodland cover within the CSGN area has been increased by 50% on 2010 figures.
 An integrated habitat network across the CSGN with wildlife corridors joining up important sites and habitats.
 An increase of 20% in grassland, wetland and heathland habitats in priority areas for CSGN - through a combination of restoring degraded habitats and creating new habitat connections 35% of degraded peatland habitats are restored.
-New woodland creation targets: HA2 Increase the area of restored peatland within the CSGN Annual woodland creation target: 2,137ha per year.
-Create priority grassland, wetland and heathland habitat links: Create priority grassland, wetland and heathland habitat links: HA3 Increase the area of grassland habitats within the CSGN Grassland (neutral and acid) 26,045ha Wetland 7,046ha Heathland 10,211 ha HA4 Increase the area of wetland and coastal habitats within the CSGN Enhance existing grassland, wetland and heathland habitat links: Grassland (neutral and acid) 26,045ha Wetland 7,046ha HA5 Increase the quality/condition of habitats Heathland 10,211 ha totect and enhance peatland habitats: Lowland peatland 23,095ha HA6 Increase habitat connectivity Upland peatland 38,937ha Green Active Travel AT1 Increase the proportion of the strategic active travel network which runs through greenspaces or green corridors 1875 km of new paths and 625km of new paths (or 2500km strategic active travel network) Based on CSGN Blueprint and mapping work: AT2 Increase the connectivity of the green active travel network
+New woodland creation targets: • 85,500ha by 2050 • 17,100ha by 2030.
+HA2 Increase the area of restored peatland within the CSGN Annual woodland creation target: 2,137ha per year.
+Create priority grassland, wetland and heathland habitat link HA3 Increase the area of grassland habitats within the CSGN Grassland (neutral and acid) 26,045ha Wetland 7,046ha Heathland 10,211 ha HA4 Increase the area of wetland and coastal habitats within the CSGN Enhance existing grassland, wetland and heathland habitat link Grassland (neutral and acid) 26,045ha Wetland 7,046ha HA5 Increase the quality/condition of habitats Heathland 10,211 ha Protect and enhance peatland habitats: Lowland peatland 23,095ha HA6 Increase habitat connectivity Upland peatland 38,937ha Green Active Travel 1075 line of a superties and (25) as of a superties (as Presiden CCCN Plannint and manning surveyly AT1 Increase the proportion of the strategic active travel network which runs through greenspaces or green corridors 1875 km of new paths and 625km of new paths (or 2500km strategic active travel network) Based on CSGN Blueprint and mapping work: Create 1,875km of new active travel routes Upgrade 625km of existing travel routes to create a 2500km strategic active travel network.
+AT2 Increase the connectivity of the green active travel network

 Green Infrastructure GI1 Increase access to greenspace for people living and working in Central Scotland Everyone lives within easy walking distance of quality, accessible and usable greenspaces.
 We are routinely using green infrastructure to increase the liveability and resilience of our All urban homes in Central Scotland will be within a five minute walk of a publicly accessible and usable greenspace which is managed to be multi-functional and assessed as 'good' (at least) using agreed quality assessments.
-GI2 Increase the quality and functionality of greenspaces within the CSGN we are creating, protecting and managing greenspaces which are publicly accessible and multifunctional - providing a range of uses for all ages and abilities.
+GI2 Increase the quality and functionality of greenspaces within the CSGN settlements.
+We are creating, protecting and managing greenspaces which are publicly accessible and multifunctional - providing a range of uses for all ages and abilities.
 Settlements across the CSGN will have greenspace provision equivalent to 6ha/1000 residents.
 Existing parks and greenspaces will be managed to deliver strategic functions as part of an integrated CSGN as well as meeting local needs.
 GI5 Increase the proportion of new developments which feature high quality green infrastructure All new residential and business/industrial areas will include green infrastructure (such as green roofs and walls) that is designed, amongst other things, to reduce urban heating, to manage storm water and to promote health.
 GI7 Increase the generation of low carbon energy from new and existing greenspaces and green infrastructure Existing urban areas will be retrofitted with green infrastructure.
 'Grey spaces' - streets, civic spaces and transport routes - will routinely have green infrastructure integrated into their design and management.